How to Change the Registered Owner Name in Windows 11

 - Some apps use this info to show who owns the PC.

-- It helps keep your computer details accurate, especially if you’re using it at work or in a company.
+- It helps keep your computer details accurate.
+This is especially helpful if you’re using it at work or in a company.

 - It can be useful when troubleshooting or managing licenses for software.